-Scoliosis occurs when your spine develops a curve to the side.
+Scoliosis occurs when the spine develops a curve to the side.

-Similarly to adults, children who have paralysis in the trunk often struggle to sit upright and may start leaning to the side.
+Similar to adults, children who have higher level injuries resulting in paralysis of their trunk muscles often struggle to sit upright and may start leaning to the side.

-Scoliosis doesn’t develop overnight, but it can be caused by consistently compromised posture.
-And because children are still growing, this puts them at higher risk for developing scoliosis than adults with SCI.
+Scoliosis doesn’t develop immediately, but it can be caused by consistently compromised posture.
+Because children’s bodies and muscles are still growing, they are at higher risk for developing scoliosis than adults with SCI.